bananabr/Givemeahand/README.md

 # try to spawn privileged process
 .\Givemeahand --cmd "%windir%\system32\WindowsPowerShell\v1.0\PowerShell_ISE.exe"
 ```

+Here is a target project if you want to test the tool https://github.com/bananabr/VulnHandleSample

 ## Known issues
 * I was not able to call OpenProcess on privileged processes even when using **PROCESS_QUERY_LIMITED_INFORMATION** only.
 Therefore, the tool considers every process handle that we could not map to a PID to be a high-privilege process handle.
 Because of this approach, false positives are expected.